Do Go On - 536 - FedEx Flight 705

 No, thank you.

-This airborne smut?
+This airborne smut.

 Great magazine, though.

-I love airborne smut.
+I love airborne smush.

 I'm a passionate subscriber.